thecodingaviator/Pure-CSS-Images/README.md

 # Pure-CSS-Images
 Awesome images created purely with CSS

 Enjoy!
-Images are copyrighted to Parth Parth *UNLESS EXPLICITLY SPECIFIED IN THE CSS FILES*
+Image originals are copyrighted to Parth Parth #*UNLESS EXPLICITLY SPECIFIED IN THE CSS FILES* Link for originals if any are in the CSS(styles.css) of each sub-folder